cesartablas/vis-loans/README.md

 ## Design

 The main idea behind this visualization is to plot a difuse arrangement of points simulating a cloud of points ordered by the Borrower Interest Rate in the y-axis.
 The x-axis serves only to spread out the points.
-The colors chosen resemble a cloud at dusk: a golden color, and a blue color.
+The colors chosen resemble a cloud at dusk: golden and blue colors.
 I obtained the full scale of 10 colors from [Color Brewer 2.0](http://colorbrewer2.org/).

-I wanted the font to be thin and clear both for letters and digits.
+I wanted the font to be thin and display both letters and digits clearly.
 I chose Łukasz Dziedzic's [Lato](http://www.latofonts.com) font.
-It's interesting that Lato means 'Summer' in Polish, that makes this a summer cloud.
+It's interesting that Lato means 'Summer' in Polish, making this a summer cloud.

 The main navigation is provided through "Next" and "Previous" buttons.
 The interaction with the variables of interest is provided by clicking on the histogram bars of the distribution of such variables.
 After having explored at least 3 variables, a "Wrap-Up" button is revealed to see the conclusion or "takeaway" of this visualization.

 The footer contains a "dataset" button that describes the data set incrementally: every new page adds more information about the data set.
 The same with the "insights" button, which incrementally adds more insights, or conclusions drawn from the visualization.

+The original dataset contains 114K observations on Prosper Loans, with 81 variables.
+Of these, only 83K use the new rating system used since July 2009.
+The dataset used for the visualization is a random sample of 10,000 points from the original 83K, and only the 6 variables of interest.
+The trends and values are congruent and the loading time is reduced considerably.

 After receiving feedback I made these adjustments:

+* I tried to use simple words, for people without lot of knowledge about loans, rates, scores, etc.
 * In the main text, I added a space between the description and the "punch line" (bolded text).
 * Added hover effects for the boxplots.
 * Eliminated the "references" button altogether, because it is a static information not relevant to the visualization.
 * Changed the variable name from BorrowerAPR to Borrower Interest Rate, that is more commonly understood.
-* Changed the popover trigger from the default to "focus" to avoid having overlapping descriptions.
+* Changed the popover trigger from the default to "hover" and later to "focus" to avoid having overlapping descriptions.
 * Changed the way the "insights" are displayed, to include all at once, highlight the current ones, and dimming the ones not yet seen.
 * Added a "Wrap-Up" button to display a conclusion or inference about the visualization.